eigr/eigr.github.io/eigr_io/blog/2023-05-25-distributed-elixir-made-easy.md

 In many production environments that use Elixir, Kubernetes often comes into play.
 But here's the thing, using Kubernetes with Erlang can sometimes be quite challenging.
 The complex infrastructure work that comes along with it can make your cool idea of using GenServer or gen_statem less and less appealing.

 Wouldn't it be awesome if you could care less about dealing with all that infrastructure stuff and instead focus more on implementing the domain-specific logic you need?
-Imagine having the flexibility to make important tweaks to your infrastructure while still being able to dive deep into your domain and create something remarkable.
+Imagine having to worry only about your domain code while still having the flexibility to control and make important tweaks to your infrastructure.

 ## Here comes [**Spawn**](https://github.com/eigr/spawn)